Bark Parental Control Review 2024: Is It Worth the Cost?

 Overall, I really like Bark’s web app — it’s very easy to use, navigate, and manage all of your parental control settings.

-Bark offers browser extensions for Chrome and Edge.
+Bark offers browser extensions for Chrome and Edge that monitor your kid’s searches for inappropriate content.
 While connecting your child’s email account allows Bark to monitor their browser and search history, Bark’s browser extension takes it a step further and is able to monitor content while in incognito mode (or while browsing in InPrivate on Edge).
 If the browser extension is removed or stops working for any reason, Bark will send an alert to your dashboard.
 You’ll also get an alert if your kid removes the extension from their browser, which they can do simply by clicking the “Remove” button.

 Overall, Bark’s browser extensions are good, but it would be nice to see them on more browsers.